 Access Constraints This measures the level of humanitarian access constraints.1.0No constraintsExtreme constraints

-Morocco is vulnerable to natural hazards such as droughts, floods, earthquakes, windstorms, and landslides, which result in significant economic losses and impact on the livelihoods of people affected.
+Morocco is vulnerable to natural hazards such as droughts, floods, earthquakes, wildfires, and extreme heat, which result in significant economic losses and impact the livelihoods of people affected.?

 Information Gaps and Needs